 Carl died in 2004.
 They were married for forty-eight happy years.
 Peg’s children are grown, and she has four grandchildren – Brett, Chelsea, Eric, and Mark – and a great-grandson, Seth, all of whom live in Washington State.

 Peg’s home is a log house on a ten acre wildlife sanctuary near Mount Rainier National Park.
 She often sees deer and elk from her window.
 When she isn’t writing, Peg likes to read, cheer for the Seattle Seahawks and the Seattle Mariners, play with her animals, work crossword and jigsaw puzzles, and bake cookies.
 Peg is the steward for a Little Free Library.
-Her favorite food is a chocolate milkshake.
-If you’ve read SMALL STEPS, you know why.
+She lives with her cat, Lovey.

 PEG KEHRET Important dates